UbiquityRobotics/ubiquity_main/README.md

         cd /tmp	       # Or someplace else if you choose... wget http://gramlich.net/2015-04-30-ubuntu-trusty.zip

-7. Unpack the .zip file using the following command:
+7. Unpacking the zip file below should result in a *.img and *.bmap file.

         unzip *.zip

-   This should result in a *.img and *.bmap file.

 8. Copy the .img file onto the micro-SD card.
 This is the place where you will type in the value for `/dev/XXXX` that was determined in step 5 above.
-Run the following
+Run the following commands (Remember to replace `/dev/XXXX`.):
-   commands:

         sudo apt-get install -y bmap-tools
         sudo bmaptool copy --bmap *.bmap *.img /dev/XXXX sudo rsynch

-   Remember to replace `/dev/XXXX`.

 9. Remove the micro-SD card from the adaptor and plug it into Raspberry Pi 2 micor-SD slot.
 This slot is on the *back*